 The City of St. Paul currently does not require restaurants and other retail food establishments to utilize sustainable to-go packaging.
 As a result, a large portion of the waste in our waste stream is made up of non-recyclable items that once briefly contained food items for immediate consumption.
 These items, mostly plastics, have negative effects on our environment (particularly our waterways) and contribute to environmental degradation of our community and beyond.
 Minneapolis and St. Louis Park both recently adopted "to-go" food packaging ordinances, and we urge St. Paul to do the same.

 St. Paul's City Council voted on a Sustainable To-Go-Packaging Ordinance (see link for more details) in October 2017, and although there were hundreds of community members who supported the change, it did not pass.
-It will once again be up for a final vote with a new hearing on Wednesday, March 6th from 5:30-7:30pm.
+It will be up for a final vote with a new hearing on Wednesday, March 6th from 5:30-7:30pm.
 In an effort to support environmental sustainability, we urge the city to approve of the proposed changes to St. Paul Code of Ordinances Chapter 236 and require the use of compostable, reusable, or recyclable food packaging.

 - "Amend the current ordinance to apply only to food packaging intended for immediate consumption.
 Provide 1 year between Council adoption and effective date of ordinance.
 (See Current Draft.)